Yusuf-M-Mirza/Project-2/README.md

 - **Salary Range**

 ## Data Structure & Initial Checks
-The dataset used consisted of a single table that contained all the data needed.
+The dataset used consisted of a single table that contained all the data needed shown in Figure 1.
 <div align="center">
   <img src="https://i.imgur.com/vb2yuBh.png" alt="TfL Cycle Hire" width="200" />
+  <p><em>Figure 1: Entity-Relationship Diagram of Dataset</em></p>
 </div>

 Prior to beginning my analysis, PowerQuery was used to clean and preprocess all of the data.
 It was also used to query the dataset.
 The data was then imported into Python as a .csv file and subsequently analysed.
 That left us with 3157 lines of clean, ordered, usable data.